jbakse/site_builder/content/3D/index.md

 echo(a); // -> 2
 ```

+.
 This takes some getting used to.
 It helps to keep in mind that variables are given their value before the script is run.
+Really, you shouldn't be writing code like this: data is immutable; a is constant; don't try setting it to two values.

 The OpenSCAD manual goes into more detail about how [variables](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/The_OpenSCAD_Language#Variables) behave.

 ### Prefix vs. Infix Notation

+Another thing that might seem a little weird in OpenSCAD is that operators are stated before operands (prefix notation) rathern than between operands (infix notation).

 Javascript expression with infix notation